Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 }
 ```

-**Key takeaway:** Checked exceptions are for recoverable external issues; unchecked are for programming bugs.[^5]
+**Key takeaway:** Checked exceptions are for recoverable external issues; unchecked are for programming bugs.

 ***

 ### 2. Explain the **exception hierarchy** in Java.

 The root of Java's exception hierarchy is **Throwable**, which has two main branches: **Error** and **Exception**.
 Error represents serious problems that applications shouldn't catch (like OutOfMemoryError).
 Exception is divided into checked exceptions (direct subclasses of Exception) and unchecked exceptions (RuntimeException and its subclasses).
-All checked exceptions must be handled, while RuntimeException subclasses are optional to handle.[^4][^1]
+All checked exceptions must be handled, while RuntimeException subclasses are optional to handle.

 ```
 Throwable